demisto/content-docs/docs/integrations/context-standards-mandatory.md

 ```

 ## InfoFile
-The following is the expected format for an InfoFile
+The following is the expected format for an InfoFile.
+InfoFile is a file that we are not interested in it as an idicator but a report file for example.

 ```python
 "InfoFile": {
     "Name": "STRING, The file name.",